peterhornsby/AppStoreSearch/README.md

 - method to save json for each app entity ✅
 - directory structure for media assets ✅
 - confirm image\screenshots loading performance

+### ImageAssets Service
+This service handles fetching remote images so that they can be stored locally.

+**Contraints:**
+- background service
+- required to notify `UI` of updates
+- is performant
+- uses `FileSystem` service to store images locally
+- path can be derived
+- async behavior

+**Tasks**
+- Define service
+- fetch image from url
+- store image using app entity id

 ### User Interface